CCA-Public/digital-archives-manual/guides/diskimaging.md

 Try mounting the disk image and compare the folder titles.
 If there is a discrepancy copy the folder from the mounted disk image into your SIP.

 * **Issue:**
-When inserting an audio-CD in the Windows machine and the computer automatically ejects it.
+The Windows computer automatically ejects the CD, but when you insert it in a BitCurator machine the CD shows locked audio files.

 	* **Solution:**
 	This can happen when the audio tracks on a CD appear as "locked" on the BitCurator computer.
 In that case you can use [cdparanoia](https://xiph.org/paranoia/index.html) to rip the locked audio tracks on one of the BitCurator workstations.
 The [workflow we follow](#ripping-an-audio-cd-with-cdparanoia-Bitcurator) comes from the blog [Bitsgalore](https://bitsgalore.org/2015/11/13/preserving-optical-media-from-the-command-line.html) and the [Tate's Disk Imaging Guide](https://www.tate.org.uk/documents/3/sbapp_disk_imaging_guide_01_00.pdf).